The 2026 Guide to Living in Greece for Expats

 - Depending on where you go, there should be many rental options

-Greece’s government operates the National Health System (ESY) that provides free or low-cost healthcare to Greece residents that qualify.
-Even as a foreigner or expat, you can qualify if you contribute to their social security system called AMKA or pay into the system.
+Greece’s government operates the National Health System (ESY) that provides free or low-cost healthcare to Greek residents who qualify.
+Even as a foreigner or expat, you can qualify if you contribute to their social security system called AMKA, or pay into the system.

 If you don’t qualify for Greece health insurance, which is considered one of the best in the world, you can pay out of pocket for all visits, procedures, and medications, or you can get a private insurance plan.
 Private offices have better maintenance and newer facilities.